hassaancode/hassaancode/README.md

 ## Hi There 👋
-I'm a passionate Web Developer, UX Designer, and Graphic Designer.
+I'm a passionate Design Engineer.
 I love bringing ideas to life through code and design, creating engaging and user-friendly experiences.
 When I'm not crafting digital masterpieces, I'm probably immersed in the world of 3D Art – it's a fantastic hobby that lets my creativity run wild!

 ## Socials